-This statement for 2020 sets out the actions that we have taken to understand all potential modern slavery risks related to our business, and to implement steps to prevent slavery and human trafficking during the financial year 2021.
+This statement sets out the actions that we have taken to understand all potential modern slavery risks related to our business, and to implement steps to prevent slavery and human trafficking during the financial year 2021.

 In support of our policy and commitment, we continue:

 - to seek to identify potential risk areas in our supply chains, particularly at the first tier, taking into account factors such as the risk profile of individual countries based on the Global Slavery Index, the goods or business services rendered by the suppliers, the presence of vulnerable demographic groups, news analysis and the insights of labour and human rights groups.
 This assessment will determine our response and the risk controls that we implement.